bakhe8/BetoFactory/README.md

 - The watcher only reacts to new top‑level folders under `input/`.
 - Windows glob patterns are handled (forward‑slash normalization).
 - Validation uses Ajv with a basic canonical schema.

+### Fast Mode (Smart Input)
+For rapid iteration, you can use the Smart Input fast path which watches and processes folders under `smart-input/input/` and bridges to the existing Salla adapter automatically.
+1) Create a folder: `smart-input/input/my-theme/` and drop `.html` (and optional `assets/`, `images/`).
+2) Run once: `npm run smart-parse my-theme` or watch: `npm run smart-watch`.
+3) Outputs: canonical JSON in `smart-input/canonical/my-theme/` and theme ZIP at `build/beto-theme.zip`.